mpv-player/mpv/DOCS/man/options.rst

 ``--merge-files``
     Pretend that all files passed to mpv are concatenated into a single, big file.
 This uses timeline/EDL support internally.
-Note that this won't work for ordered chapter files or quvi-resolved URLs (such as youtube links).
+Note that this won't work for ordered chapter files or quvi-resolved URLs (such as YouTube links).

     This option is interpreted at program start, and doesn't affect for example files or playlists loaded with the ``loadfile`` or ``loadlist``